pkriengsiri/fitness-tracker/README.md

 An app for tracking daily workouts

 ## Description
-This application is tool for tracking workouts, with separate fields for both cardio or resistance based routines.
+This application is tool for tracking workouts, supporting both cardio or resistance based exercises.
 The front-end was prebuilt in our class assignment materials using HTML, JavaScript, jQuery, chart.JS, CSS, and Bootstrap.
 The back-end consists of node.js, Express, MongoDB, and Mongoose ODM.

 ### Functionality
 * Create a new workout